tinlaboratory/taxonomigqa/README.md

 - model_inference_input_text.csv
 - model_inference_input_image.csv

 Note: To run inference based on the QA data generated using the aforementioned script, you will need to provide the images corresponding to the 1342 TaxonomiGQA subset.
-These images can be obtained in one of the two ways:
+These images can be obtained in one of two ways:
 - Download the full GQA images zip file from [the original website](https://downloads.cs.stanford.edu/nlp/data/gqa/images.zip)
 - Download only the 1342 TaxonomiGQA images directly from our `tin-lab/TaxonomiGQA` Hugging Face dataset.
 You would then point the `run_pipeline.py` script to the local directory of these images and QA files previously generated.